Chirality distributions inside baryons in ${\rm QCD_2}$: Chirality of topological solitons in the Sine-Gordon model: exact results

-It is important to emphasize that the operators $a^{sol}_k, a^{sol\dagger}_k$ are \textit{not} the creation and anhihilation operators of the non-interacting theory.
+It is important to emphasize that the operators $a^{sol}_k, a^{sol\dagger}_k$ are \textit{not} the creation and annihilation operators of the noninteracting theory.
 In particular, they do \textit{not} diagonalize the Hamiltonian on their associated vacuum.

-From equation \eqref{eq:def_prop_a}, we see that the kink state we are looking for is nothing but a combination of coherent states of these creation and anhihilation operators.
+From equation \eqref{eq:def_prop_a}, we see that the kink state we are looking for is nothing but a combination of coherent states of these creation and annihilation operators.
 Indeed, the state $|\alpha_k\rangle$

 is a coherent state associated with $a_k^{sol}$, $a_k^{sol} |\alpha_k\rangle = \alpha_k |\alpha_k\rangle$.
 The state $|0_k^{sol}\rangle$ is the vacuum state annihilated by $a_k^{sol}$.
-Correspondingly, $|n_k^{sol}\rangle=\frac{a_k^{sol\dagger}}{\sqrt{n_k!}}|0_k^{sol}\rangle$ is the state with occupation number $n_k^{sol}$; the state of "$n$ solitonic constituents" with momentum $k$.
+Correspondingly, $|n_k^{sol}\rangle=\frac{(a_k^{sol\dagger})^{n_k}}{\sqrt{n_k!}}|0_k^{sol}\rangle$ is the state with occupation number $n_k^{sol}$; the state of ``$n$ solitonic constituents" with momentum $k$.
 We then easily see that the state

 satisfies the sought-after property \eqref{eq_state}.